Linear metrology is defined as the science of linear measurement, for the determination of the

 Instructions on use:

 with a division on the main scale.
-The number of these divisions is added to the main scale
+The number of these divisions is added to the main scalereading.

 This is one of the most useful and versatile instruments used in linear metrology for measuring,